Insurance That Powers Your Workforce – Workmen Compensation from ₹590!

 What Does Workmen’s Compensation Insurance Cover?
 (Inclusions)

-• Covers permanent partial and total disabilities due to workplace accidents that reduce the employee’s earning capacity.
+• Permanent Partial Disability: Provides compensation for permanent but partial disabilities that reduce the employee’s earning capacity.

 Please Note: The inclusions can differ for individual cases.
 Please refer to the WC policy document for the detailed inclusions and policy conditions.